 With a VPN you can use the internet more anonymously and securely by means of an encrypted connection.
-Most VPN providers require you to pay a monthly fee if you want to use their secure server network.
+Most VPN providers require a monthly fee if you want to use their secure server network.
 However, there are some VPN providers that offer a VPN connection for free.

 In this article, you will learn more about free VPN services, how they work, and why you should be careful.
 Moreover, we’ll recommend five excellent free VPN services you can start using right away.

 Be Careful with Free VPN Services

 You always need to be somewhat wary of ‘free’ products and services, and VPNs are no exception.
 Although some free VPNs will do their job very well, not all of them will be able to give you what you need.
 Many VPN services claim to be free, but still take something from you, even if it isn’t money.
 For example, some free VPNs such as Hola, sell your data connection to other customers.
 Other free providers even monitor the websites you visit so they can sell this data to marketing agencies.
 In other words, you might think your online life is protected by these free VPNs, whereas actually your privacy is being compromised even more.

 Worth considering: Free trial with a premium VPN for 30 days

 Free VPNs generally come with certain limitations.
 Premium paid VPNs are generally more secure and offer more options, such as unlimited data, unlimited speeds, proper customer support, and access to streaming services from all over the world.

 If you want to try a premium VPN for free, there is a strong up-and-comer that we wholeheartedly recommend, namely Surfshark.
 For $2.49 USD per month, you get all the advantages of a premium VPN.
 The free trial comes in the form of a 30-day money-back-guarantee.
 Within those first 30 days, you can get your money back without problems.

 - Very user-friendly and works with Netflix and torrents